gohugoio/hugo/content/templates/go-templates.md

 ```
 {{% /code %}}

 We want the *default* behavior to be for pages to include a TOC unless otherwise specified.
-This template checks to make sure that the `toc:` field in this page's front matter does not equal (i.e. `ne`) `false`.
+This template checks to make sure that the `notoc:` field in this page's front matter is not `true`.

 ## Using Site Configuration Parameters

-You can arbitrarily define as many site-level parameters as you want in n your [site's configuration file][hugoconfig].
+You can arbitrarily define as many site-level parameters as you want in your [site's configuration file][config].
 These parameters are globally available in your templates.

 For instance, you might declare the following: